SJTU-OmniAgent/VocalBench-zh/README.md

 ## 👀 VocalBench Series

-**[VocalBench (en)](https://arxiv.org/abs/2505.15727)** evaluates English conversational performance across semantics, acoustics, chat, and robustness, encompassing more than 10 major aspects, such as general knowledge, logical reasoning, and literary creation.
+**[VocalBench-en](https://github.com/SJTU-OmniAgent/VocalBench)** evaluates English conversational performance across semantics, acoustics, chat, and robustness, encompassing over 10 major aspects, such as general knowledge, logical reasoning, and literary creation.

+**[VocalBench-zh](https://github.com/SJTU-OmniAgent/VocalBench-zh)** is a systematic evaluation framework for Mandarin conversational abilities, addressing domestic knowledge, cultural and social characteristics, language style, and traditional customs, providing a reference for Chinese-capable speech interaction models.

 **[VocalBench-DF](https://arxiv.org/abs/2510.15406)** is a framework for the systematic evaluation of disfluency across a multi-dimensional taxonomy, consisting of  linguistic realization disfluency and interaction interference disfluency.

-**[VocalBench-zh](https://arxiv.org/abs/2511.08230)** is a systematic evaluation framework for Mandarin conversational abilities, addressing domestic knowledge, cultural and social characteristics, language style, and traditional customs, providing a reference for Chinese-capable speech interaction models.

 ## 📏 Evaluated models